Assassination: Ancient to medieval times

 Assassination is one of the oldest tools of power politics.
 It dates back at least as far as recorded history.

-The Egyptian pharaoh Teti is thought to be the earliest known victim of assassination.
+The Egyptian pharaoh Teti, of the Old Kingdom Sixth Dynasty (23rd century BC), is thought to be the earliest known victim of assassination, though written records are scant and thus evidence is circumstantial.
+Two further ancient Egyptian monarchs are more explicitly recorded to have been assassinated; Amenemhat I of the Middle Kingdom Twelfth Dynasty (20th century BC) is recorded to have been assassinated in his bed by his palace guards for reasons unknown (as related in the Instructions of Amenemhat); meanwhile contemporary judicial records relate the assassination of New Kingdom Twentieth Dynasty monarch Ramesses III in 1155 BC as part of a failed coup attempt.
 Between 550 BC and 330 BC, seven Persian kings of Achaemenid Dynasty were murdered.
-The Art of War, a 5th century BC Chinese military treatise mentions tactics of Assassination and its merits.
+The Art of War, a 5th-century BC Chinese military treatise mentions tactics of Assassination and its merits.

-In the Old Testament, King Joash of Judah was assassinated by his own servants; Joab assassinated Absalom, King David's son; and King Sennacherib of Assyria was assassinated by his own sons.
+In the Old Testament, King Joash of Judah was assassinated by his own servants; Joab assassinated Absalom, King David's son; King Sennacherib of Assyria was assassinated by his own sons; and Jael assassinated Sisera.

 Chanakya (c.
 350–283 BC) wrote about assassinations in detail in his political treatise Arthashastra.
 His student Chandragupta Maurya, the founder of the Maurya Empire, later made use of assassinations against some of his enemies.

 Some famous assassination victims are Philip II of Macedon (336 BC), the father of Alexander the Great, and Roman dictator Julius Caesar (44 BC).
 Emperors of Rome often met their end in this way, as did many of the Muslim Shia Imams hundreds of years later.
 Three successive Rashidun caliphs (Umar, Uthman Ibn Affan, and Ali ibn Abi Talib) were assassinated in early civil conflicts between Muslims.
 The practice was also well known in ancient China, as in Jing Ke's failed assassination of Qin king Ying Zheng in 227 BC.
 Whilst many assassinations were performed by individuals or small groups, there were also specialized units who used a collective group of people to perform more than one assassination.
 The earliest were the sicarii in 6 AD, who predated the Middle Eastern Assassins and Japanese shinobis by centuries.

+In the Middle Ages, regicide was rare in Western Europe, but it was a recurring theme in the Eastern Roman Empire.
+Strangling in the bathtub was the most commonly used method.
+With the Renaissance, tyrannicide—or assassination for personal or political reasons—became more common again in Western Europe.